hillcharlotte/ps239T-final-project/template/README.md

 ### Data

-1. polity.csv: The PolityVI dataset, available here: http://www.systemicpeace.org/inscrdata.html
-2. nyt.csv: Contains data from the New York Times API collected via collect-nyt.ipynb .
-Includes information on all articles containing the term "Programmer Cat", 1980-2010.
-3. analysis-dataset.csv: The final Analysis Dataset derived from the raw data above.
-It includes country-year values for all UN countries 1980-2010, with observations for the following variables:
-    - *ccode*: Correlates of War numeric code for country observation
-    - *year*: Year of observation
-    - *polity*: PolityVI score
-    - *nyt*: Number of New York Times articles about "Programmer Cat"
+1. 2017_contributors.csv: A dataset of all contributors to Seattle's 2017 election, available here: http://web6.seattle.gov/ethics/elections/lists.aspx.
+2. 2015_contributors.csv: A dataset of all contributors to Seattle's 2015 election, available here: http://web6.seattle.gov/ethics/elections/lists.aspx.

 ### Code

-1. 01_collect-nyt.py: Collects data from New York Times API and exports data to the file nyt.csv
-2. 02_merge-data.R: Loads, cleans, and merges the raw Polity and NYT datasets into the Analysis Dataset.
+1. categorize_data.R: Loads, cleans, merges, and categorizes the data for analysis.
-2. 03_analysis.R: Conducts descriptive analysis of the data, producing the tables and visualizations found in the Results directory.
+2. final_analysis.R: Conducts descriptive analysis of the data, producing the tables and visualizations found in the Results directory.

-### Results
+### Select Results

+This is a select group of visualizations and tables created in the final_analysis.R code.

 1. coverage-over-time.jpeg: Graphs the number of articles about each region over time.
 2. regression-table.txt: Summarizes the results of OLS regression, modelling *nyt* on a number of covariates.

-## More Information

-Include any other details you think your user might need to reproduce your results.
-You may also include other information such as your contact information, credits, etc.